Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: Method

 \subsection{Local scale alignment}

 Each medical sentence in a report can typically correspond to an independent local region in the image.
 It is crucial to effectively capture the local scale correspondence between sentence information and image regions to ensure accurate and comprehensive representations.
 GLoRIA \cite{GLORIA} introduces a local alignment framework that contrasts image sub-regions with words in the paired report, leading to associations between words and their corresponding image regions.
 However, relying solely on individual words extracted from medical text reports may be insufficient to capture the original semantic information, potentially resulting in erroneous associations.
 In contrast, a sentence is often a better choice.
 Therefore, we propose an improved approach that treats sentences as the fundamental units instead of words.
-Following GLoRIA, we use a localized feature matching function $Z$ to aggregate the similarities between all sentence representation $t_{i}$ and their image weighted representation $c_{i}$\cite{GLORIA}:
+Let $N_t, N_v$ denote the number of divided report's sentences and the number of divided image patches, respectively.
+We use a localized feature matching function $Z$ \cite{GLORIA} to aggregate the similarities between all sentence representation $t^{l}\in \mathbb{R}^{B\times N_t \times C}$ and their image weighted representation $v^{l}\in \mathbb{R}^{B\times N_v \times C}$, the local loss is then define as:

-Here, $c_{i}$ is the image representation computed as the similarity of the image sub-region to a given sentence.
-The local contrastive loss is defined as: